fwmiller/cppip/README.md

 After the bufpool memory is allocated, all of the buffers contained in that memory are inserted into a stack data structure using a linked list of addresses that are each stored in the first few bytes of the buffer.
-The stack allow for O(1) insertion and removal operations which are acceptable for hard real-time applications.
+The use of a stack enables constant time insertion and removal operations that are acceptable for hard real-time applications.

 #### Buffer Queue